Charleston Tea Garden

 The only working large-scale tea plantation in the United States.

-Whether it’s white, green, or black, all tea comes from one plant, Camellia Sinensis.
-It’s the second most popular beverage in the world (after water, of course).
-But despite numerous attempts since Andre Michaux, a French botanist, brought the plant to North America in the late 1700s, it wasn’t until 1888 that someone finally succeeded in producing plants that could grow tea for consumption in the United States.
+Whether it’s white, green, or black, all tea comes from one plant: Camellia sinensis.
+Tea is the second most popular beverage in the world (after water, of course).
+But since Andre Michaux, a French botanist, brought the plant to North America in the late 1700s, it wasn’t until 1888 that someone finally succeeded in producing plants that could grow tea for consumption in the United States.

-A man named Bill Hall, whose father and grandfather were tea tasters, bought the plantation in 1987.
+A man named Bill Hall, whose father and grandfather were tea tasters, bought the site in 1987.
 After reviewing Lipton’s efforts, he developed eight varieties of his own, blending the tea with flavors including raspberry, mint, and bergamot for Earl Grey.
 The tea is grown organically and is harvested with a one-of-a-kind machine assembled on site.
-The plantation turned over a new leaf when Bigelow bought it in 2003 and began distributing the tea nationally (it’s currently available at Whole Foods), and Hall continues to oversee the plantation.
+The farm turned over a new leaf when Bigelow bought it in 2003 and began distributing the tea nationally (it’s currently available at Whole Foods), and Hall continues to oversee the facility.